-Contact and (hopefully) negotiate a fair and reasonable settlement with each of those parties; and
+- Contact and (hopefully) negotiate a fair and reasonable settlement with each of those parties; and

-- If appropriate, take legal action against those parties in order to hold them accountable.
+- If appropriate, take further legal action against those parties in order to hold them accountable.

-T-bone car accident victims should seek out an experienced attorney who has represented dozens of clients in similar accidents, and who has a proven track record of success in recovering compensation in these cases.
+T-bone car accident victims should work with an experienced attorney who has represented dozens of clients in similar accidents and who has a proven track record of success in recovering compensation in these cases.
 You can ask friends and family for recommendations or do a search online.
-Researching law firms should allow you to make a short list.
+Researching law firms should allow you to make a shortlist.
 Then, you can meet with each of them to learn more about their approach to these cases.

 Highly respectable car accident law firms offer a free consultation to learn more about you and your unique situation.
-They also accept cases and represent victims based on a contingency fee.
+They also accept cases and represent victims on a contingency fee basis.
 They do not charge crash victims and their families money upfront.
 Instead, they use firm resources to develop the claim and navigate the claims process.
-They only get paid as a percentage of the compensation they recover for the client, and do not get any attorney’s fees unless they win the case.
+They only get paid as a percentage of the compensation they recover for the client and do not receive any attorney's fees unless they successfully resolve the case.

-If you have been in a t-bone car accident, having experienced legal counsel on your side is the optimal way to give yourself the best chance and the highest likelihood of receiving maximum damages for your T-bone car accident injuries.
-Our lawyers from Dolman Law Group provide complimentary case assessments for crash victims.
-A great attorney-client relationship is important to us and we are here to help you understand your options for pursuing justice and compensation.
+If you have been in a t-bone car accident, hiring an experienced car accident lawyer is the optimal way to give yourself the best chance and the highest likelihood of receiving maximum damages for your losses.
+The lawyers at Dolman Law Group provide complimentary case assessments for crash victims.
+A great attorney-client relationship is important to us, and we are here to help you understand your options for pursuing justice and compensation.

 Contact an experienced Florida car accident attorney from Dolman Law Group if you need legal advice, answers to your personal injury questions, or are ready to get started today.
 You can reach our office at any time by calling us at (727) 451-6900, or by filling out the contact form on our website.

 Dolman Law Group Accident Injury Lawyers, PA